 Figure 13.
-Scatterplots showing the comparison between the model predictions and human data for probability of property generalization.
+Scatterplots showing the comparison between the model predictions and human data for probability of property generalization (see Appendix C for the Experiment 3 plot).

 7. General Discussion

 These four studies examined the predictions of a new Bayesian model of property inference with censored evidence.
 The most central prediction from the model concerns how frames that constrain the process of sample selection affect property generalization.
 All four studies found evidence of a sampling frames effect, such that participants viewing identical samples that shared a novel property were more or less likely to generalize that property to other categories depending on the frame.
 As predicted, samples selected on the basis of a shared property generally led to more restricted property generalization than those selected on the basis of category membership.
 This result was robust across a range of cover stories and categorical stimuli.